 On August 6, 2018, Adobe announced plans to end-of-life Ad Hoc Analysis, as well as the Discover point-product.
 Ad Hoc Analysis functionality and capabilities are being moved to Analysis Workspace.
 It is common practice for Adobe to announce plans to deprecate a technology at least one year in advance, to give our customers plenty of time to migrate projects, learn new workflows and ease into the transition.
-To ensure all users make a smooth transition, Adobe is targeting Q3 2019 to deprecate Ad Hoc Analysis.

 This site is dedicated to providing resources to help you transition your analysis workflows from Ad Hoc Analysis to Analysis Workspace.
 Resources include: